 You can use a sponge or a rag to apply the oil.
 We like to use these paint sponge brushes from Amazon.
 Just pour a little on the countertops and brush it around with the sponge brush.
 Repeat in different areas until the entire surface is covered.
 Remember, we did the whole countertop surface to show you how this process is done.
 Typically, we would have only done a touch-up here and there.

 When touching up a small area, the RMPC recommends using a 2:1 ratio instead of a half & half (1:1).
 The reason for this is because if the curing process is done correctly (just as they recommend) the pores of the wood will be saturated.
 To get as much penetration from the tung oil as possible, you want to dilute it, even more, to ensure that it gets down into any open surface area it can penetrate for full absorption.

 We allowed the tung oil to soak in overnight.
-This picture was taken the following morning, and you can see that quite a bit of oil is still on the surface.
+I took this picture the following morning, and you can see that quite a bit of oil is still on the surface.
 I took a soft cotton rag and wiped the residue away.
 I was quite surprised at how much I ended up wiping off.
-This lets us know that the wood was fully saturated.
-Due to the pores being “full” it was unable to absorb all of the oil we applied.
+The leftover residue lets us know that the wood was fully saturated.
+Due to the pores being “full,” it was unable to absorb all of the oil we applied.
 Your goal is to have all of the tung oil absorbed into the wood and not have any on the surface.
 It’s important to wipe off anything that hasn’t soaked in.